London Salary After Tax, Commute and Work Costs

 The London trade-off

-For many workers, London's salary premium is real but incomplete.
+For many workers, London's extra salary is real but incomplete.
 Office attendance typically means a season ticket or daily travelcard, higher lunch and convenience spend, and a meaningful time penalty for every journey.
 The right question is not "Is the salary bigger?" but "What is left per real hour after the job takes its share?" — and in London, that answer is often significantly smaller than the headline number implies.

 Why office days are the single biggest variable